anaclumos/WWDC18/README.md

 And regarding technical accomplishment, concentrating on the basics operations and perfecting them would seem more "technically accomplished" than making an unfinished, complicated - but not sophisticated - playground.

-### Scientific Depth
+### Depth
 I concentrated on mathematical depth.
 It makes a visually interactive scene for easily understanding several numerical methods for pi calculation.
 Also, I tried to annotate all the mathematical properties and details of each technique.
-Therefore, compared to other playgrounds, the Apple judges must have found this playground more well-founded, and STEM-ish.
+Therefore, compared to other playgrounds, the Apple judges must have found this playground more well-founded.
+Other accepted students also concentrated on various fields: music, art, science, environments...

 ### Originality
 For someone who already took AP Computer Science class, these calculations may seem trite, since almost every student attempts implementing Monte Carlo Method for pi calculation in Java.
 However, I improved upon it.
 First, I designed my mathematical indicator to easily compare long decimals using log scales, called the Disco Level.
 Also, I developed my graphing tool that can both display scatterplots for Monte Carlo Method and charts for accurate comparison.
 These are done solely by myself, without any help.